Plywood - Laser Cutting and Engraving

 Plywood and laser cutting go hand-in-hand.
 Laser cutting is precise and allows you to draw extremely fine curves.
 Engraving on plywood, possible with a laser cutting machine, allows for photo rendering or high-definition printing.
 The laser makes sharp, clear cuts, so no finishing work is necessary.

 In addition, plywood can be made from one or more different types of wood, or "species".
-We offer three kinds of single-species plywood online:
+We offer four kinds of single-species plywood online:

 - Poplar plywood (produced in our French factory)